Google Launches Agent Payments Protocol (AP2) To Power AI-Driven Commerce

 AP2 is not just about security—it also enables new shopping scenarios:

-- Smarter shopping: Agents can automatically secure high-intent purchases, such as buying a specific color variant once it becomes available.
+- Smarter shopping: Agents can automatically secure high-intent purchases.

-- Personalized offers: Merchants’ agents can respond with tailored bundles or discounts based on customer intent.
+- Personalized offers: Merchants' agents can respond with tailored bundles or discounts.

-- Coordinated tasks: Complex transactions, such as booking flights and hotels under a shared budget, can be executed simultaneously across multiple platforms.
+- Coordinated tasks: Complex transactions can be executed simultaneously across multiple platforms.

 Support For Traditional And Emerging Payments